andrewt3000/MachineLearning/README.md

 Regularization factor (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
+Typical value is .5 (50%).

 Architecture - The structure of the network i.e. number of hidden layers, and nodes.